Convex-Dev/convex.cljc/module/shell/doc/body.md

 release](https://github.com/Convex-Dev/convex.cljc/releases/tag/release/shell/0.0.0-alpha4)
 on your system.

-The native version is highly recommended, but a jar file is provided in case your operating system is not supported.
+The native version is highly recommended, but an uberjar file is provided in case your operating system is not supported.

 Ensure the binary is executable on your system.
 Let us suppose it is aliased in your terminal as `cvx`.

-No arguments starts a basic REPL and Convex Lisp transactions can be entered
+Either provide Convex Lisp code as an argument:

+    cvx '(def x 42)  (inc x)'

+Or do not provide any argument, which will start a REPL where you can type code
 interactively:

     cvx

-Transactions can be provided directly as command-line arguments:

-    cvx '(def foo :hello)  [foo "world"]'

-Note: On Windows, Powershell requires double-quotes to be escaped.

-If your environment does not support terminal colors, they can be disabled as
+If your environment does not support ANSI colors, they can be disabled as such:
-such:

-    cvx '($.term/style.disable)  ($.repl/!.start)'
+    cvx '(.term.style.enable? false)  (.repl)'

-In the grand tradition of Lisp languages, the Convex Shell is self-documented.
+In the grand tradition of Lisp languages, Convex Shell is self-documented.
-The REPL invites the user to query help by running `($/help)` which takes the lead from there, informs about available features and how to query more help for those features and everything else.
+Whenever in doubt, call the `?` function which should guide you and help you:

+    cvx '(?)  (.repl)'

 ## Improved REPL experience